midl-dev/midl-website.github.io/_services/tezos-rpc.md

 Yes, the service is accessible from around the globe and can be configured as back-end for a Tezos web application (DeFi, NFT etc).

+**What kind of nodes are you running?**

+We run nodes with the most recent version of Octez (Tezos OCaml node) in rolling storage mode.
+This is not an archive node service.
+Rolling storage is useful for web applications (DeFI, NFT) but can not be used for querying old blocks or indexing the chain.

 **How is the RPC endpoint secured?**

 There is no authentication method: the endpoint is accessible to everyone without restriction.
 The URL is unique and private to your account.
 It is recommended that you do not share it.